ku-sldg/haskell-am/README.md

 * GenProgArgs.hs:  Specifies command-line options for the Generator/Translator executable.
     * Uses:  http://hackage.haskell.org/package/optparse-applicative
 * Appraise.hs:  Utility library for appraisal primitives.
+* CoplandInstr.hs:  Copland Instruction Set definition .
+* MonadVM.hs: Definition of VM monad.
+    * Virtual Machine Monad for execution of Copland Instruction Set.
+    *  Wraps a State Monad around a COP Monad, that holds a stack necessary for instruction execution.
+* ExecCopland.hs: Machinery to execute Copland instructions.
+    * Also includes a compiler from Copland term to a sequence of Copland instructions.
+* UDcore.hs: Functions to run UnixDomain Socket clients and servers.
 * StringConstants.hs:  Constant strings used in pretty-printing and JSON generation.

 ## Examples